gansm/finalcut/doc/mouse-control.md

 * Single-clicking on the minimize button minimizes the window.
 * Single-clicking on the zoom button maximizes the window size.
 * Single-clicking on the unzoom button restores the window size.
+* Single-clicking on the close button closes the window.

 Dialog resize corner